corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 That's the whole idea.
 Rust pushes the locking checks from runtime into the type system.

+That guarantee holds up in production.
+Vivek Bagaria, whose team writes their entire robotics autonomy stack in Rust at [Matic](https://maticrobots.com/), put it this way in an [interview](https://filtra.io/rust/interviews/matic-apr-25):

+> Rust is built for fearless concurrency, and it achieves it!
+Data races are basically impossible unless you are actively trying to shoot yourself in the foot.

 {% info(title="Key takeaways") %}

 - Synchronized access is not a data race, so it's allowed.